lightscaletech/tetris-cljs/README.md

 CLJS HTML Canvas implementation of Tertris.

 ## Description
-This is a basic implementaion of tetris written in clojurescript.
+This is a basic implementation of tetris written in clojurescript.
 You can play the build of this [here][lightscale-tetris].

 ## Usage